- Select Category

-Alcohol and substance misuse education in the school and classroom setting is essential to assist students in gaining and developing the necessary skills and knowledge to make healthier choices.
-Classroom teachers have a unique opportunity to positively influence the lifestyle choices of their students through role modeling, knowledge and teaching.
+Alcohol and substance misuse education in the school and classroom setting is essential to assist students in developing the necessary skills and knowledge to make healthier choices.
+Classroom teachers have a unique opportunity to positively influence the lifestyle choices of their students through role modeling, knowledge, and teaching.
 Alcohol and substance misuse education in the classroom is best achieved by:

 - Engaging students in exploring real-world situations and issues related to alcohol and substance use.

 - Establishing a learning environment that includes positive role models.